 Your trip includes:

-- Up to SIX dives including 1 night dive on the Yongala Wreck
+- Up to SIX dives including 1 dawn dive on the Yongala Wreck

 - 2 nights accommodation in air conditioned cabins